placrosse/kodo/docs/source/getting_the_sourcecode.rst

-Obtain a license for KODO
+Obtain a License for Kodo
 -------------------------

-Before you download or use KODO **you MUST obtain a valid license**.
+Before you download or use Kodo **you MUST obtain a valid license**.
 This can be done by filling out the license request form_.

 .. _form: http://steinwurf.com/license/

-Download the Kodo sourcecode
+Download the Kodo Source Code
 ----------------------------

 There are several ways in which you may get the Kodo library and its